Contribution profit-based pricing: Theoretical basis

-Contribution margin per unit is the difference between the price of a product and the sum of the variable costs of one unit of that product.
+Contribution profit per unit (cp) is the difference between the price of a product and the sum of the variable costs of one unit of that product.
 Variable costs are all costs that will increase with greater unit sales of a product or decrease with fewer unit sales (as opposed to fixed costs, which are costs that will not change with sales level over an assumed possible range of sales levels).
 Examples of variable costs are raw materials, direct labor (if such costs vary with sales levels), and sales commissions.
-The contribution margin per unit of each product multiplied by units sold equals the contribution to profit from sales of that product, and the total of Contributions to Profit from all a firm's products minus the firm's fixed costs equals the firm's operating income.
+The contribution profit per unit (cp) of each product multiplied by units sold equals the contribution to profit from sales of that product (CP), and the total of Contributions to Profit from all a firm's products (Total CP) minus the firm's fixed costs equals the firm's operating income.

-Therefore, using the simplified example of a single-product firm, a firm would maximize profit by determining the price that maximizes contribution to profit (i.e., contribution margin per unit multiplied by the number of units sold), since the fixed costs that will next be subtracted will, by definition, be a constant regardless of the number of units sold.
+Therefore, using the simplified example of a single-product firm, a firm would maximize profit by determining the price that maximizes contribution to profit (i.e., contribution profit per unit (cp) multiplied by the number of units sold), since the fixed costs that will next be subtracted will, by definition, be a constant regardless of the number of units sold.
 Due to the relative differences in order size and the efforts that a retailer or distributor have to make, different industries have different typical distribution margins.

-Assuming an inverse relationship between price and sales volume, as is the case for most products since a lower price will generally induce higher unit sales, the firm would assume likely unit sales levels at various price levels, calculate the contribution margin per unit for the product at each of those price levels, multiply the number of units by the corresponding Contribution Margin Per Unit at that price level and choose the highest Contribution to Profit to maximize profit.
+Assuming an inverse relationship between price and sales volume, as is the case for most products since a lower price will generally induce higher unit sales, the firm would assume likely unit sales levels at various price levels, calculate the contribution profit per unit (cp) for the product at each of those price levels, multiply the number of units by the corresponding contribution profit per unit (cp) at that price level and choose the highest Contribution to Profit (CP) to maximize profit.